-Google Ads creates ad extension data in the Business data section of your Google Ads account.
+For legacy ad assets, Google Ads creates ad asset data in the Business data section of your Google Ads account.
 However, once your ad assets have migrated, your ad asset data won't be stored there.
-You might see, for example, a “Main sitelink feed” with the sitelink text and the URLs of your sitelinks extensions.
+You might see, for example, a 'Main sitelink feed' with the sitelink text and URLs of your sitelinks assets.

-- Click any item to see the approval status, policy details and performance stats of that extension.
+- Click on any item to see the approval status, policy details, and performance stats of that asset.

 - Use this interface to edit the assets you share across multiple entities (like campaigns or ad groups).

 - You’ll see only one entry for the data associated with each asset, even when you share that asset across entities.

-- You can edit the data for your extensions, but in order to add new extensions, visit Learn more about ad extensions.
+- You can edit the data for your assets, but in order to add new assets, visit Learn more about ad assets.

 Location targeting data feeds

 Upload location targeting data to target your ads in multiple geographical locations across campaigns.
 Use this interface to also target areas where:

 - You don’t own the places that distribute your products, such as car dealerships.